JanNeuendorf/SVC16/README.md

 ## Quick Overview
+> [!WARNING]
-> ⚠️ **Warning**: Until there are specifications with version 1.0, there could be breaking changes.
+>  Until there are specifications with version 1.0, there could be breaking changes.

 ### No Registers
 There are no CPU registers, just one chunk of memory.
 Values can be loaded from every memory address and written to every memory address.

 ### Everything is an unsigned 16-bit integer
-Everything is represented as a (le) unsigned 16-bit integer.
+Everything is represented as a (**little endian**) unsigned 16-bit integer.
 That includes numbers, addresses, colors, the instruction pointer and the input.
 Booleans are represented as u16 values as well: 0 for false and >0 for true.
 (1 when written as a boolean.)

 ### Wrapping Arithmetic